UmarMahmoodShaikh/gotham_time_manager/DEPLOYING.md

 - Migrations didn’t run on deploy:
   - Confirm the release command exists in heroku.yml (release.command).
   - Check logs: heroku logs --tail to see the release phase output.

+- Two processes appear to start right after deploy:
+  - Ensure PHX_SERVER is NOT set globally in the Dockerfile ENV (we removed it).
+  - heroku.yml run.web sets PHX_SERVER=true only for the web process; the release phase runs without PHX_SERVER and won’t start the HTTP server.

 Rollback
 - You can roll back to the previous release: